-If so, check out The Creative Giant Show, the podcast that dives behind the scenes to talk about what it takes to thrive as a creative person who’s actually making a difference in the world.
-The podcast is a mix of interviews, jams, and riffs with Creative Giants at varying levels of success.
+If so, check out the podcast that dives behind the scenes to talk about what it takes to thrive as a creative person who’s actually making a difference in the world.
+This podcast is a mix of interviews, jams, and riffs with leaders, changemakers, creatives, and entrepreneurs at varying levels of success.

-I want you to hear that their challenges are very similar to your own, in order that you find inspiration to actively change your story about what you’re capable of.
+I want you to hear that their challenges are very similar to your own so that you find inspiration to actively change your story about what you’re capable of.
 Think of the show as a loving and fun swift kick.
 (I’ll leave it to you to determine where the kick needs to land.)

 To subscribe to this podcast on either iTunes or Stitcher, please use the icons below:

 If you like the podcast, please leave an honest review in iTunes.
 Here’s how to leave a review, plus answers to FAQs.

 Below are the last ten episodes of the Productive Flourishing podcast.
 Want to go deeper into the podcast?
 Click here to see the archives.

 Enjoy the show!

 Sharon Rowe is the founder of EcoBags, and an award-winning entrepreneur.
 She joins me this week to talk about what she’s learned in steering her almost 30 year career as an entrepreneur.
 We also discuss what’s different about today’s business landscape, the relationship between your why and your financial metrics, and how important getting going is for getting your business off the ground.